jhertel/Consent-O-Matic/README.md

 ## DOM Selection

 Most actions and matchers have some target that they apply to.
-For this reason Consent-O-Matic has a DOM selection mechanism that can easily help with selecting the correct dom element.
+For this reason Consent-O-Matic has a DOM selection mechanism that can easily help with selecting the correct DOM element.

 ```json
 "parent": {